-a majority of the tools i run are free and open source software. i like using small programs that are easy to use and modify.
+i enjoy running small free and open source programs that are easy to use and modify.

-i currently use chimera linux. it gives you the feeling of bsd on linux. i would love to switch to freebsd, however, there currently aren’t wifi 6e drivers for my thinkpad’s qualcomm qcnfa765 wifi chip and i depend heavily on wifi as a student.
+i currently use chimera linux. it gives you the feeling of bsd on linux. i would love to switch to freebsd, however, it lacks certain drivers I depend on.

-i use dwl, dwm for wayland. here are other window managers i’ve tried:
+i use river, here are other window managers i’ve tried:

 shell |